-GENEVA — Trade conflicts sparked by U.S. President Donald Trump’s tariffs against China, the European Union and others threaten to undermine the work of international organizations trying to lift the world’s poorest out of poverty.
+GENEVA (Arête News) — Trade conflicts sparked by U.S. President Donald Trump’s tariffs against China, the European Union and others threaten to undermine the work of international organizations trying to lift the world’s poorest out of poverty.

 Leaders of international organizations that promote global trade and investment said their efforts are at risk of stalling or failing because of the trade war between the United States and China and trade tensions between the United States and many of its most important trading partners.

 Each of the targets of U.S. tariffs — imposed on all imported solar panels and washing machines and on steel and aluminum from the European Union, Canada and Mexico — retaliated with tariffs against American goods.
 Even worse are the repercussions on global markets of a U.S.-China trade war.

 The Trump administration was set to impose tariffs this month on US$34 billion of Chinese imports.
 China prepared to retaliate with a similar amount against U.S. products.
 Each side planned to up the ante to US$50 billion in goods subject to tariffs.
 Trump specified US$200 billion more beyond that, and threatened to raise the stakes yet higher to another US$200 billion — to which China said it would respond in kind.

 Beyond the repercussions in Washington and Beijing, international organizations said the tit-for-tat tariffs will undercut a broad array of efforts that they and others are striving to make to fulfill the United Nations’ 17 Sustainable Development Goals for ending poverty, protecting the planet and promoting peace by 2030.

 “The Trump administration’s introduction of sweeping import tariffs on steel and aluminum raises the real possibility of a global trade war,” said Mukhisa Kituyi, secretary-general of the U.N.
 Conference on Trade and Development, or UNCTAD.